SAFETAG/SAFETAG/en/exercises/evidence_capture/instructions.md

 Regarding the definitions, we call 'dead imaging', or 'offline imaging', the process of obtaining evidence from systems that are switched off and where no data processing is taking place, while 'live imaging', or 'memory imaging', refers to the process of making a bit-by-bit copy of memory in order to preserve the volatile data available in the device.
 There is a lot of information of evidentiary value that could be found in a live system.
 Switching it off may cause loss of volatile data such as running processes, network connections and mounted file systems.
 On the other hand, leaving a computer running may cause evidence to be altered or deleted.
 Therefore the investigator needs to decide what alternative is best in each given situation.
 Another approach is to use specialized tools to extract volatile data from the computer before shutting it down.

-In order to facilitate the data analysis, we recommend to get the output data from the image acquisition in raw/dd format, which is accepted as input file in several forensic analysis tools.

 ___